payola/Payola/developer_guide.md

 - to store and fetch the [domain layer](#domain) entities
 - to use [Virtuoso](http://virtuoso.openlinksw.com/) server as a private RDF data storage

-Architecture of Payola implies that the domain layer is independent on the data layer and since Payola is an open-source project, the data layer can be replaced by another implementation that fits different platform-specific needs.
+Architecture of Payola implies that the domain layer is independent on the data layer and since Payola is an open-source project, the data layer can be replaced by another implementation (implementing data layer API) that fits different platform-specific needs.

 ### Package cz.payola.data.squeryl

 In this version of Payola, [Squeryl](http://squeryl.org) (an ORM for Scala) is used for persisting entities into an H2 database.
 Squeryl generates a database schema from the structure of objects to be stored.
-Every persistable entity is persisted in its own table, definition of this table is derived from the entity's object structure.
-In order to have the domain layer independent of the data layer, were implemented [entities](#squeryl-entities) that:
+Every class of entity is persisted in its own table, definition of this table is derived from the entity's object structure.
+In order to have the domain layer independent on the data layer, were implemented [entities](#squeryl-entities) that:

 - represent entities from the domain layer and
 - can be stored/loaded via Squeryl ORM into/from the database

 <a name="schema-component"></a>
-The relational database schema definition is placed in `SchemaComponent` trait that uses `org.squeryl.Schema` object to define defines:
+The relational database schema definition locates in `SchemaComponent` trait that uses `org.squeryl.Schema` object to define:

 - session with connection to the database
-- table for every entitiy class that is persisted
+- table for every class of entity to be persisted
 	- the table structure is based on entity public fields
-	- constraints (such as PrimaryKey, Unique contraint)or column types of some fields are defined manually to match the Payola project requirements exactly
+	- constraints (such as PrimaryKey, Unique constraint) or column types of some fields are defined manually to match the Payola project requirements exactly
 - foreign-key constraints for relations between entities
 	- including the reaction on removing related entity
 - factory for every persisted entity